microsoft/playwright/docs/src/navigations.md

-// between clicking and waiting for a navigation. await Promise.all([ page.waitForNavigation(), // Waits for the next navigation page.click('a'), // Triggers a navigation after a timeout ]);
+// between clicking and waiting for a navigation. await Promise.all([ page.waitForNavigation(), // Waits for the next navigation page.click('div.delayed-navigation'), // Triggers a navigation after a timeout ]);
 ```